elec-e8408-mini-project-2025/project-documentation/user-manual.md

 ### Session view

 - When user presses start - button
-  - application begins tracking user's movement
+  - application begins tracking user's movement and incrementing step count
   - the session data is displayed on the view, including
     - step count
     - distance
     - average speed
+  - the session data is updated at maximum within 2 seconds when user is in active movement.
   - the start button turns red and the button label changes to "stop"
 - When user presses stop - button
   - applicatin stops tracking user's movement